Cancer Health and Wellness Coach (Cancer Coach) Training Program

 You will practice and demonstrate use of readiness to change and scaling of importance and commitment and apply various techniques to rolling with resistance.
 The specific tools that will be used include values sort cards, decisional balance, querying extremes.
 This module will provide you with an opportunity to practice with each other being “difficult” clients; and rolling with resistance.
 Dealing with discord in the coaching encounter will also be discussed.

 This session provides participants with an opportunity for peer practice in a safe and secure classroom environment.
-Cases will be discussed and coaching application with an opportunity to practice with peers.
-Session is interactive and facilitated by the instructor.
-Scheduled case-based practice of health and wellness coaching skills with each student acting as coach and clients.
-Minimum of 20 minutes per student in role of Version, January 27, 2025 coach.
+Cancer use client case scenarios will be discussed and students guided in application of coaching competencies in role-playing these cancer cases through practice with peers in role of coach and client.
 Synchronous instructor feedback is provided to each student based on skills observed in the coach role.
 A total of 20 minutes of feedback to each individual student.

 In this session, you will deepen your knowledge of the role of lifestyle medicine and current evidence-based recommendations (e.g. Centre for Disease Control, National Institute of Health, American Sports Medicine) for healthy lifestyle behaviours to reducing risks for chronic diseases and conditions (e.g. obesity); and their relevance to cancer populations.
 Health promotion and prevention through healthy eating and for management of long-term physical effects of cancer treatment and for mitigating late effect risks (i.e. metabolic syndrome, smoking, nutrition, obesity, diabetes, arthralgias/arthritis will be examined.
 Health coaching skills for facilitating healthy lifestyle behaviour change and goal setting will be emphasized and the role of lifestyle medicine in chronic diseases and for optimizing cancer survival.